James-Oswald/jamesoswald.dev/content/posts/alpha-existential-graphs.md

 ## Representing Propositional Formulae as Existential Graphs

 Existential Graphs can be though of as a diagrammatic/visual means of representing logical statements and reasoning over them.
-The Alpha system can be thought of as a limited two dimentional representation for propositional logic, where the items of investigation are propositional statements (sentences that may be true or false) and the relations between them.
+The Alpha system can be thought of as a limited two dimensional representation for propositional logic, where the items of investigation are propositional statements (sentences that may be true or false) and the relations between them.
 The first step to getting a handle on existential graphs in the alpha system is to understand how to build and interpret them.